How Much Does It Truly Cost To Maintain A Car In Singapore?

 In order to prevent serious problems and ensure smooth and efficient running, you’ll need to send your vehicle into the workshop for regular maintenance.
 How often you’ll need to do this depends on the car make and model, but a general rule of thumb indicates servicing once every 6 months or 10,000 km, whichever comes first.

-For our Honda Jazz, general maintenance costs S$336.43 per session, according to Honda’s website
+For our Honda Jazz, general maintenance costs S$336.43 per session, according to Honda’s website.

 Speeding, illegal parking, failing to use proper turn signals, and even using your mobile while driving — these are some of the common driving offences that you may commit if you’re not careful.
+These unexpected costs are just part and parcel of owning a car in Singapore.

 If you’re caught, not only will you be given demerit points, you may also be asked to pay a fine.
 Depending on severity, these fines range from S$100 to S$400.
 However, serious violations will earn you a trip to court, where you can expect heftier fines and even jail time.

-You may be aware that owning a vehicle is a liability.
-The value of your car depreciates every year.
 Generally, the lifespan of a car in Singapore is about 10 years, same as that of a COE.
 There are penalties if you want to keep your car for more than 10 years (such as increased road tax, for one), but surrendering your car before that will net you some returns.

 Remember the ARF (Additional Registration Fee)?
 If you deregister your vehicle between Years 5 and 10, you’ll get back a portion of what you paid for the ARF in the form of the Preferential Additional Registration Fee (PARF) Rebate.